pauliceia/issues/README - Contribution Guide.md

 npm install
 ```

 This command will install the dependencies of Pauliceia.
-After running it, go to the config directory and create a copy of the "prod.env.js.EXAMPLE" file  in the same directory.
-After that, rename the copy by removing the ".js.EXAMPLE" from the filename.
+After running it, go to the "config" directory and create a copy of the "prod.env.js.EXAMPLE" file  in the same directory and rename the copy by removing the ".js.EXAMPLE" from the filename.
 The result will be:

 ![image](https://user-images.githubusercontent.com/55334621/125361107-3cf5fc80-e343-11eb-8477-68b2de32dacb.png)